BENEFITS you deserve!

 - Electrical Burns: The most common victims of these types of serious burns are electricians and construction workers.
 This may involve an electrical shock or an uncontrolled short circuit.

 - Radiation: This is when a victim is exposed to UV light or radiation therapy.
-Workers who are forced to work outdoors in the hot sun for prolonged periods of time may suffer radiation burns.
+Workers who are forced to work outdoors in the hot sun for prolonged periods may suffer radiation burns.

 - Scalding: When hot liquids or gases come in contact with the skin, a devastating burn injury may occur.